Tangtry/python-exercise/README.md

 # python-exercise
 easy python programme
 <br>
-drunk man is a simulation of markov random walk in one dimension.
+1.drunk man.py is a simulation of markov random walk in one dimension.